How do you transform data today?

-How do you currently manipuate VLDB table and flat-file data?
-ETL tools, Perl scripts, custom programs, and PL/SQL procedures can be expensive and hard to maintain.
-Complex GUIs and coding syntax make specification difficult, and runtime performance may be lacking.
+ETL tools, Perl scripts, custom programs, and SQL procedures can be slow, costly, and/or hard to maintain.
+Complex GUIs and coding syntax make specification difficult, and runtimes suffer under the weight of big data.
+Can you:

-Can you leverage multiple CPUs and cores for big jobs, run several tasks in the same I/O, and dynamically allocate resources to optimize performance?
-Are your data and job definitions easy enough for a non-expert to safely modify?
+- leverage multiple CPUs and cores for big jobs, run several tasks in the same I/O, and dynamically allocate resources to optimize performance?

-The SortCL program in IRI's CoSort package does the heavy lifting of data transformation in the world's largest data warehouses, operational data stores and clickstream data webhouses.
-And it does it with speed and simplicity that no other tool or method can match.
+The SortCL program inside both the IRI CoSort package and IRI Voracity platform is a long-proven (and now Eclipse-supported) 4GL that does the heavy lifting of data transformation in the world's largest data warehouses, operational data stores, core banking applications, clickstream data webhouses, and more.

 Optimize ETL operations as you combine sorts, joins, and aggregates in a single job script, partition, and I/O pass.
-At the same time, de-duplicate and filter, convert and remap, lookup, rank, pivot and unpivot, calculate, and encrypt to protect, and mask to re-cast.
-Create custom output reports and hand off pre-processed subsets in CSV and XML format for data marts and BI tools.
+At the same time, de-duplicate and filter, convert and re-map, lookup, rank, (de-)normalize, calculate, shift, encrypt to protect, and mask to re-cast.

-Transform large volumes of data in many different tables and flat files together.
-Discover, define, and expose your data and manipulation definitions in simple text file metadata repositories.
+Transform large volumes of data in many different table and file sources together.
+Discover, define, and expose your data and manipulation definitions in simple text file metadata repositories you can manage in the free IRI Workbench GUI, built on Eclipse.
 Use named fields for the mappings, as you:

 - Map sources to targets